shaambhavipathak/nereid-passbook/README.rst

 Basics
 ------

-Creating tickets require you to have an apple developer account and a certificate issued by apple that can be used to sign/verify the passes.
+Creating passesti require you to have an apple developer account and a certificate issued by apple that can be used to sign/verify the passes.
 This section explains how you can get one and use it with this module.